hansbuehler/cdxbasics/README.md

         create_network( **config.network )

-However, there is no magic - this function will mark all direct members (not children) as 'done' and will not record the default values of the function <tt>create_network</tt>.
-Therefore <tt>usage_report</tt> will be somewhat useless.
+However, there is no magic - this function will mark all direct members (not children) as 'done' and will not record the default values of the function `create_network`.
+Therefore `usage_report` will be somewhat useless.
 This method will still catch unused variables as "unexpected keyword arguments".

 #### Unique ID

 Another common use case is that we wish to cache some process in a complex operation.
-Assuming that the <tt>config</tt> describes all relevant parameters we can use <tt>config.unique_id()</tt> to obtain a unique hash ID for the given config.
+Assuming that the `config` describes all relevant parameters we can use `config.unique_id()` to obtain a unique hash ID for the given config.

 This can be used, for example, as file name for caching.
-See also <tt>cdxbasics.subdir</tt> below.
+See also `cdxbasics.subdir` below.

 #### Advanced **kwargs Handling

-The <tt>Config</tt> class can be used to improve <tt>kwargs</tt> handling.
+The `Config` class can be used to improve `kwargs` handling.
 Assume we have

         def f(**kwargs):